 Holly Witchey, Adjunct Faculty

 Holly Witchey has a Ph.D. in European Painting and Sculpture and thirty years of experience in museums and higher education.
-Dr. Witchey teaches graduate-level museum studies classes for Johns Hopkins University and Case Western Reserve University, and serves as a part-time project manager for Piction. in 2016 she launched Cleveland Philanthropy, a small educational 501(c)(3), because she believes that shared inspirational stories have the power to shape Cleveland’s future.
-She is also Senior Fellow for Museums for EdFutures, a US-based not-for-profit with a focus on education across the globe in four key areas: strategic leadership, research, policy, and practice.
+She is currently Director of Education & Outreach at the Intermuseum Conservation Association (ICA) [ica-artconservation.org], the nation’s first non-profit regional art conservation center.
+In addition to her work with ICA, Dr. Witchey teaches graduate-level museum studies classes for Johns Hopkins University and Case Western Reserve University.
+In 2016 she launched Cleveland Philanthropy, a small educational 501(c)(3), because she believes that shared inspirational stories have the power to shape the future of urban cultural development.

 Dr. Witchey served on the board of directors for MCN and as the AAM Board-appointed member of the National Committee for Archives, Libraries, and Museums (CALM).
-Other professional appointments include: (2004-2007) Chair of AAM’s Media and Technology Standing Professional Committee (M&T), (2010-2014) Co-Principal Investigator for the NMC Horizon Report>Museum Edition and lead blogger for MIDEA, a non-profit organization with the goal to provide practical knowledge about emerging technologies that museums can use to advance their missions (2011-2014).
+Other professional appointments include: (2004-2007) Chair of AAM’s Media and Technology Standing Professional Committee (M&T), (2010-2014) Co-Principal Investigator for the NMC Horizon Report>Museum Edition and was lead blogger for MIDEA, a non-profit organization with the goal to provide practical knowledge about emerging technologies for museums (2011-2014).